Mathew Belcher

 Mathew "Mat" Belcher, OAM (born 20 September 1982) is an Australian sailor and a two-time Olympic gold medalist in the 470 dinghy, who currently competes with crew Will Ryan.
 In 2011, following World Championship and World Cup success, he and Malcolm Page were shortlisted by the International Sailing Federation for the ISAF World Sailor of the Year Awards.
 Belcher was selected as the Australian flag bearer for the closing ceremony of the 2020 Summer Olympics after winning a second gold medal and third successive medal in the 470 class.

-Belcher is regarded as the most successful Australian Olympic sailor in history with two gold and one silver medal, adding to his 10 world titles.
+Belcher is considered the most successful Australian Olympic sailor in history, with two gold medals, one silver, and ten world titles to his name.

 Earlier years

 Mathew grew up on the Gold Coast, Queensland and therefore was always surrounded by water.
 He was only six years old when he started sailing in a 10-year-old Sabot (dinghy) tied to the back of his parents' boat.

 In 1989 at the age of seven Mathew competed in his first race at the Southport Yacht Club.